FAQs

 I am a faculty member and I received an email stating that a student indicated I was their research mentor.
 Why did I receive this email?

 Students must indicate a research mentor on their application for presenting their project.
 You were included in the application for a student who has submitted a proposal for a research conference or symposium.
-Please contact the student and the Office of Undergraduate Research as soon as possible if you were unaware of this submission.
+Please contact the student and the Office of Undergraduate Research as soon as possible if you were unaware of this submission or select "Not approved" for the abstract submission.

 What is the dress code for presenting during the in-person Spring Conference?

-We recommend dressing at least in business casual for the presentations.
+We recommend dressing in business casual for the presentations, but it is not required.
 You will see individuals in business professional clothing, too.
 If you need assistance with obtaining business casual or business professional clothes, consider the Center for Career Opportunities' Career Closet.

-For in-person research talks: What format should I submit for my oral presentation?
+For research talks: What format should I submit for my oral presentation?

 You will not submit your research talk ahead of time.
-You will bring your presentation on a thumbdrive/flashdrive.
-It is recommended that you use Microsoft PowerPoint or PDF files.
-It is recommended that you do not use special fonts as these may not show up well on the computers in the rooms.
+You will bring your presentation on a thumbdrive/flashdrive or you can bring you laptop if you have an HDMI port.
+If you bring it on a mobile storage device, it is recommended that you use Microsoft PowerPoint or PDF files and not use special fonts as these may not show up well on the computers in the rooms.
 If you use special fonts, please consider a PDF of your presentation to maintain these.
 (Note: PDFs do not have animation.)

-For in-person poster presenters: What size should my poster be?
+For poster presenters: What size should my poster be?

 Posters should not be wider than 4' (48") nor taller than 3' (36").
 This is a standard poster size and is due to the limitations of the wide-format printing option in WALC and HIKS (see next question).

-For in-person poster presenters: How can I print my poster?
+For poster presenters: How can I print my poster?

 Check with your research mentor to see if there are printing options within your department, program, or college/school.
 Purdue IT offers a wide format printing option on the 2nd floor of WALC Library and the Purdue IT desk in Hicks Library.
 The cost is $4/linear foot with 3'-wide paper.